bradwestness/bradwestness.github.io/_posts/2015-09-23-the-muppets-tv-series-reaction.md

 ![Promotional image courtesy of the American Broadcasting Company.](http://www.bradwestness.com/content/images/the_muppets.jpg)

-There were a few major "selling points" for this show in the advertising leading up to the premiere, designed to garner interest in the show and drum up curiosity:
+There were a few major selling points for this show in the advertising leading up to the premiere, designed to garner interest in the show and drum up curiosity:

 1. Kermit and Miss Piggy have broken up in the world of this show.
 2. Kermit is now dating a new character (also a pig) named Denise.
-3. The show has a "more adult" tone/racier jokes than previous *Muppets* films or shows (including more references to the character's romantic lives, i.e. "Fozzie is dating a human woman!").
+3. The show has a "more adult" tone (racier jokes than previous *Muppets* films or shows), including more references to the character's romantic lives, i.e. "Fozzie is dating a human woman!"
 4. The talking-head style mockumentary format, following in the recent footsteps of *The Office*, *Parks and Recreation* and *Modern Family*.

 How successful were each of these things?
 Let's break them down: